OS-1337/OS1337/README.md

 Ready-to-Use Binary Versions are [only distributed via magnet: links](https://en.wikipedia.org/wiki/Magnet_URI_scheme) over [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) in order to enshure resilient availability and speed for everyone.
 - Just use [Transmission](https://transmissionbt.com/) or [LibreTorrent](https://f-droid.org/en/packages/org.proninyaroslav.libretorrent/) for Downloading if you don't know how.
   - If your ISP blocks BitTorrent get rid of your ISP or use a VPN.
+- Just don't be antisocial and use Tor to Torrent because all you'll do is exhaust valuable bandwith of exit nodes whilst compromizing your own anonymity.
+  - This is free software, not some pirated stuff!
+    - If you think BitTorrent has no "legitimate use" then you are banned from using OS/1337.
+  - Same goes for those that just download from the severely bandwith-restricted webseed and/or only leech the torrent.
+### And before anyone asks:
+#### YES we are aware of [ClownFlare](https://en.wikipedia.org/wiki/Cloudflare#Kiwi_Farms) existing.
+  - [Liz Fong-Jones has done a pretty good 3 part explainer series why you should never use them at all](https://www.youtube.com/watch?v=Np9erdnM4l8&list=PLI84-gNHkUdvE1u_Kfz3qS9h75n-m-T3y&pp=iAQB) and in a way more concise and understandable form without ranting than I could do.
+    - After all, [the current maintainer](https://twitter.com/k3vk4/status/1562956359686971392) pushed for [#DropKiwifarms](https://github.com/greyhat-academy/lists.d#why-use-it) on other occasions.
+##### We won't solve scalability issues by creating de-facto monopolists or oligopolists!
+- Espechally if these are [knowingly and willingly supporting Terrorism by their own admission](https://en.wikipedia.org/wiki/Cloudflare#Terrorism)  and are [more part of the Problems than Solutions](https://en.wikipedia.org/wiki/Cloudflare#Crime).
+  - ["Protecting the Good Guys for free"](https://en.wikipedia.org/wiki/Cloudflare#Response_to_the_Russian_invasion_of_Ukraine) doesn't make said business less of a [protection racket](https://en.wikipedia.org/wiki/Protection_racket) as they knowingly and willingly also host [attackers wanting to extort others for ransom](https://en.wikipedia.org/wiki/Denial-of-service_attack#DDoS_extortion).
+###### Otherwise it would be pretty ridiculous to advocate for decentralization, multi-vendor & multi-provider solutions if not done so in real life, because one would otherwise [contribute to the increasing Enshittification of the the Internet](https://en.wikipedia.org/wiki/Enshittification).
+###